jcrossley3/lein-modules/README.md

   parent profiles should be merged when the same profile is active in the child.
 Note `:profiles` and `:active-profiles` on project's metadata and expand any composite keys
-* Versionization of `:plugins` is a bit of a chicken or egg problem: plugins are loaded before middleware is applied, so non-string versions will disappoint pomegranate.
 * Consider replacing auto-versionization with a plugin subtask that spits out actual project.clj files for child modules, using the version strings from the `:versions` map.
 We'd want to preserve